 Sexually transmitted diseases are surging in California.
 An epidemic of syphilis, gonorrhea, and chlamydia (the most common STDs) has been particularly rampant in Southern California.
 Not getting regular STD tests is dangerous to your health.
 These diseases can easily spread and can be fatal if untreated.
 But there are more benefits of getting an STD check than just a clean bill of health.
 Read on to see how STD testing can benefit your wallet, your relationships, and even your unborn children.

 Why You Need STD Testing

 The state of California as a whole has more than a quarter of a million residents infected with syphilis, gonorrhea, or chlamydia – the second highest rates in the nation.
 Earlier this year, syphilis infection rates in Southern California were reported to have increased by 412 percent.
-Those numbers are predicted to be even higher due to the number of individuals who aren’t aware that they’re affected.
+They predict those numbers to be even higher due to the number of individuals who aren’t aware that an STD is affecting them.
 Many cite the reason for avoiding testing is cost-related from lack of insurance but there’s much more at stake than money.

 STDs Can Make Sex Painful

 STDs can make what used to feel good, feel very painful instead.
 While some symptoms affect the skin and cause little more than discomfort, some STDs cause burning, itching and inflammation in the genitals.
 Bleeding, abnormal discharge and residual pain can cause sex to be painful both during and long afterward.
 If sex becomes difficult, it can have an adverse effect on you and your partner’s relationship in the long run.